 Thorough physical and neurological testing from a multidisciplinary team will determine the cause and the extent of the spasticity.
 Physical and occupational therapists, child neurologists, physical medicine and rehabilitation doctors, neurosurgeons, orthopedic surgeons, nurses, and orthotists work together to determine which exact muscles are affected by spasticity and the most effective methods to treat them.

 A variety of non-surgical and surgical treatments exist.
 These include physical and occupational therapy, medications, injection therapy (Botox), casting, and orthopedic surgical treatments.
 At the Spine Hospital at the Neurological Institute of New York, neurosurgical treatments include intrathecal baclofen pumps and selective dorsal rhizotomy.

 Baclofen pumps are devices implanted in the abdomen that can deliver medicine directly to the fluid around the spinal cord, thereby achieving much higher doses of the medication at the spinal cord where it needs to act and much lower doses systemically to minimize side effects.

 Selective dorsal rhizotomy is a surgical procedure in which sensory nerve roots are tested for abnormal activity through sophisticated neurophysiological monitoring and direct palpation of the muscles during the surgery, and the most spastic nerve roots are cut.
 This procedure is the most powerful method to reduce spasticity permanently and improve overall function.
-At the Spine Hospital, pediatric neurosurgeon Dr. Richard Anderson performs this surgery with a minimally invasive approach.
+At the Spine Hospital, pediatric neurosurgeons perform this surgery with a minimally invasive approach.
 With this approach, the surgery is conducted through a small incision, only about 1.5 inches in length.
 Both the surgery itself and the recovery are faster than with a traditional, “open” surgical approach.